AngadSethi/vue-stream-markdown/docs/config/previewers.md

 Controls the Mermaid previewer for Mermaid code blocks.
 This option must be specified within the `components` object.
 When set to `true`, the default Mermaid previewer is used, which renders Mermaid diagrams as SVG.
 When set to `false`, the previewer is disabled and only the code is shown.
 When set to a Vue component, that component is used as the custom previewer.

 The default Mermaid previewer automatically renders Mermaid diagrams with support for:
+- Progressive rendering (enabled by default, shows diagram as it streams in)
 - Dark mode theming (automatically switches based on `isDark` prop)
 - Zoom controls (configurable via `controls.mermaid`)
 - Responsive sizing (automatically adjusts height based on diagram dimensions)